giovanniargueta1/xrmogen-bailando-modifications/README.md

 # xrmogen_colab_tutorial

+The framework(xrmogen) can be found here:https://github.com/openxrlab/xrmogen
+Along with the original repository of Bailando:https://github.com/lisiyao21/Bailando

 The notebook shows the appropriate steps to run the Baliando/DanceRev model (from Xrmogen framework) on Google Colab.

 All code in the train_bailando.ipynb file sets up the Python virtual environment to train/test both models available in Xrmogen, but it only displays the commands for Bailando.
 Please